Sohadot/SingaporeCommodities/content/articles/maritime-law-vs-power-global-trade.md

 It will be decided by **who keeps it usable**.

-## System Map
+## System Context

-This article is part of a broader system of concepts:
+This article belongs to a wider conceptual system:

-- Maritime Chokepoint → defines structural constraint
+- Maritime Chokepoint → structural constraint within global movement
-- Flow Coordination → defines operational stability
+- Flow Coordination → operational discipline that preserves continuity
-- Trade Flow → defines movement logic
+- Trade Flow → the logic of movement across routes and nodes
-- Singapore → represents applied system model
+- Singapore → a real-world model of rule-based routing power

-Together, these elements form a coordinated system of global trade stability.
+Together, these elements explain how trade stability depends not only on geography, but on disciplined systems of movement.